bryanvaz/vfnet/README.md

 For more detailed information on the usage and command options, please run `vfnet -h [COMMAND]`

 **Notes:**
-* _Currently VFs are created with a random MAC every time._
 * _VFs do not automatically activate their links on boot as it is assumed you are going to use them to pass-through to a VM.
 To give your VM high-speed connectivity to the host, you can configure one of the VFs to come up on boot with the stock Linux network stack, just like any other network interface.
 VFs boot-time creation service is configured to enable VFs before the Linux network stack attempts to raise network interfaces._

 ## Usage